legalian/prusti-polyfill/README.md

 More specifically, things like #[trusted] will be defined as do-nothing macros unless ```--features verified``` is supplied to the build command, in which case it will refer to the appropriate prusti macro.

+If you can think of better ways to do this, I appreciate feedback.

 ## Usage:
 Replace the usual prusti header:
 ```